OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

     In this case, when you import a vcenter datastore is automatically set ``DRIVER=vcenter`` so we dont need to define **DRIVER** attribute.

-2. Now, we have to select the destination datastore.
+2. Select the destination image datastore.

 .. image:: /images/market_migrate_qcow2_vmdk_2.png
     :width: 90%
     :align: center

-3. When we download a vmdk image from the marketplace, automatically is created a template with the image attached.
-However, we need a template with a vcenter ref in order to deploy the VM so, we should create a void-template in vcenter and import to OpenNebula.
+3. When we download a vmdk image from the marketplace, a template is automatically created along with the image.
+However, we need a template with a valid vcenter ref for your cloud.
+You need to define an empty template in vcenter and import it in OpenNebula.

 .. image:: /images/market_migrate_qcow2_vmdk_3.png
     :width: 90%
     :align: center

-4. Now, we will clone the template in order to have a template backup.
+4. Now, clone the empty template to make use of the downloaded image.

 .. image:: /images/market_migrate_qcow2_vmdk_4.png
     :width: 90%
     :align: center

-5. We have to set the cloned void template to attach the new image.
+5. Attach the image to the cloned template, so we can keep the original for other VMs.

 .. image:: /images/market_migrate_qcow2_vmdk_5.png
     :width: 90%
     :align: center

-6. Finally, we can instantiate the template.
+6. Finally, instantiate the template.

 .. image:: /images/market_migrate_qcow2_vmdk_6.png
     :width: 90%